My Travel Gadget supported by its audience. When you purchase through our links, we may earn an affiliate commission at no additional cost to you.

 In case if you cannot find a peanut kit at home for fixing black dots on your computer monitor’s LCD screen, you can take your laptop to a local tech guy/professional to get rid of black spots.
 They use the same method while fixing dead pixels on a computer monitor with a peanut-styled chip.
 You can also buy these kits online easily too for just $10-$20 dollars only!

-And if all else fails, you can always contact customer support of the brand that makes your laptop/monitor just in case it is still within the warranty period (if any).
+These are some sure shot tricks that will help you fix black spots on laptop screen in no time!
+If all else fails, you can always contact customer support of the brand that makes your laptop/monitor just in case it is still within the warranty period (if any).
 This way you can ask them to fix this issue for free or get a replacement done easily without spending any money at home!